-- name The file name to open. - mode The file mode to use.
+- mode The file mode to use.
 This should be one of the following: r for read-only, r+ for read and write, or w+ for a new empty file.
 The default is r. - permissive Read the file in permissive mode.
-The default is False. - header_only Only read the header (and extended header) from the file.
+The default is False. - header\only Only read the header (and extended header) from the file.
 The default is False.

-Returns An MrcFile object (or a GzipMrcFile object if the file is gzipped).
+An MrcFile object (or a GzipMrcFile object if the file is gzipped).